 How Much Does a Night Out Drinking Cost?

-I’ve been to local dive bars that serve two-dollar drafts, but that’s the exception.
-Most beers cost between five and seven dollars, while mixed drinks are usually more.
+Mixed drinks cost even more.
 A couple enjoying a date night can spend thirty dollars on just a few drinks.

 Of course, these costs are highly dependent on where you are.
-A night on the town in a big city like Los Angeles or Chicago will cost far more than a night out in a small town in Wisconsin.
+A night in a town in a big city like Los Angeles or Chicago will cost far more than a night out in a small town in Wisconsin.

 Average Cover Charge

-Although bars don’t generally charge cover, if you want to enjoy clubbing or live music, you will likely have to pay just to get in the door.
+Although bars don’t generally charge cover, you will likely have to pay just to get in the door if you want to enjoy clubbing or live music.
+The Nightlife Association reports that average coverage fees hover around $20 per entry.

 The cover charge varies widely by city, type of club, and even gender.
-Some clubs charge men to enter while letting women in for free, while others offer discounts for the ladies.
+Some clubs charge men to enter while letting women in for free; others offer discounts for the ladies.
 Swanky nightclubs are more expensive than dives, and some bars only charge if there is live music.

 Why Do People Go Clubbing?